aim-v2/BetterData/README.md

 # BetterData
 A datastore system for roblox.

-Not done, should be used yet.
+Not done, shouldnt be used yet.
 API coming soon.